Blog Post

 BC Fairs Member Leaves A Legacy

-BC Fairs • Dec 21, 2023
+BC Fairs • December 21, 2023

 Allison Bowers always felt a need to give back.
 Whether it was through her local fair or contributing as a board member to BC Fairs.
 Through her experience she contributed to the development of organisations like ours.